CMU-CREATE-Lab/mirror-achd-air-quality-reports/README.md

 mirror-achd-air-quality-reports
 ===============================

-Mirror Allegheny County air quality reports.
-ACHD updates this report periodically, but only makes the most recent report available on its website.  mirror-achd.py is intended to be run from crontab, and double-checks that the most recent report has actually changed prior to writing to the mirror.

-Mirrored reports are available at http://data.cmucreatelab.org/allegheny-county-health-district-air-quality-report-mirror/
+Mirror Allegheny County air quality reports from two sources:

+NEW:  Using sftp, we download CSV reports

+OLD:  Using http, we download PDF reports

+In the past, we parsed the PDF reports, but when the parsing broke, we moved to CSV with ACHD's help.

+mirror-csv:  this contains the mirrored CSV reports

+mirror:  this contains the (OLD) mirrored PDF reports